huggingface/datasets/docs/source/processing.rst

 .. note::

     **No in-place policy** All the methods in this chapter return a new :class:`datasets.Dataset`.
-No modification is done in-place and it's the thus responsibility of the user to decide to override the previous dataset with the newly returned one.
+No modification is done in-place and it's thus responsibility of the user to decide to override the previous dataset with the newly returned one.

 .. note::

-    **Caching policy** All the methods in this chapter store the updated dataset in a cache file indexed by a hash of current state and all the argument used to call the method.
+    **Caching policy** All the methods in this chapter store the updated dataset in a cache file indexed by a hash of current state and all the arguments used to call the method.

     A subsequent call to any of the methods detailed here (like :func:`datasets.Dataset.sort`, :func:`datasets.Dataset.map`, etc) will thus **reuse the cached file instead of recomputing the operation** (even in another python session).